 How to visit Bryn Celli Ddu in Angelsey

-If you wanted to visit this tomb for yourself, it is very easy to access on the Isle of Anglesey in Wales.
+If you wanted to visit this tomb for yourself, it is very easy to access the Isle of Anglesey in Wales.

-The site is located near to the Menai Bridge on the North Wales Expressway, so it’s easy to make a quick pitstop here on your visit.
+The site is located near the Menai Bridge on the North Wales Expressway, so it’s easy to make a quick pitstop here on your visit.

 By far the easiest way to access the site is to drive as it’s located in the remote countryside of Llanfair.